bingeli1212/nitrile-preview/doc/DOC-nitrile-phrases.md

 - em-phrase - emphasized text
 - it-phrase - italic text
 - u-phrase - underlined text
-- ss-phrase - text with shown by the current choice of sans-serif text font
+- ss-phrase - text shown by the current choice of sans-serif text font
-- tt-phrase - text with shown by the current choice of monospaced text font
+- tt-phrase - text shown by the current choice of monospaced text font
-- overstrike-phrase - text with shown by an accompanying overstrike line in the middle of the text
+- overstrike-phrase - text shown by an accompanying overstrike line in the middle of the text
+- q-phrase - text shown by an accompanying left/right double quotation marks
+- g-phrase - text shown by an accompanying left/right guillemot marks
+- low-phrase - text shown as a subscript
+- high-phrase - text shown as a superscript
+- small-phrase - text shown with reduced font size than surrounding text

+# Inserting horizontal spaces

+Following two phrases will insert horizontal spaces with predefined length.

+- quad-phrase - this is half the length of the current font size
+- qquad-phrase - this is the full length of the current font size

+Note that the content of the phrase is ignored.
+See the examples below.

+    This will insert &quad{} and &qquad{} and then texts.

+# Inserting references to other blocks

+The ref-phrases inserts a text that references a particular figure, table or other blocks.
+The content of this phrase is a string that is the label of that block.

+# Inserting a URL

+The link-phrase would insert a URL into the surrounding text.
+The content of the phrase is a string that represents the URL

+# Inserting a line break

+The br-phrase would insert a line break that will force a line break at that point.
+The content of this phrase is ignored.

+# Insert a Unicode character

+The utfchar-phrase would insert a new Unicode character whose code point is what's been given as the content of this phrase.
+The following example would insert a Unicode character that is U+2212.

+    The Unicode character of U+2212 looks like &utfchar{2212}.

+# Insert a string describing a Unicode character

+The utfdata-phrase inserts a string that is the content of a Unicode character of the given code point.

+    The Unicode character of U+2212 is described as:
+    &utfchar{2212}.

 # The colorbutton-phrase